Johnson and Johnson Vaccine Receives Warning Label After Pause

-While COVID-19 itself has shown a demonstrated effect on platelets, we have a new variable to add to the mix: vaccine-induced pro-thrombotic immune thrombocytopenia, or VIPIT.
+While COVID-19 itself has shown a demonstrated effect on platelets, we have a new variable to add to the mix: vaccine-induced thrombotic thrombocytopenia, or VITT.
 While the term is a real mouthful, it essentially means that the vaccine reduces platelet counts in certain individuals.
 The incidence is quite low - with 6 reported cases out of 6.5 million doses administered for the Johnson & Johnson vaccine.

-VIPIT has also been reported with the AstraZeneca vaccine in Europe.
-VIPIT symptoms can include breathlessness, abdominal pain, and severe headaches.
+VITT has also been reported with the AstraZeneca vaccine in Europe.
+VITT symptoms can include breathlessness, abdominal pain, and severe headaches.
 In rare cases, blood clots can form in the brain and may be fatal.
-VIPIT tends to appear 1-2 weeks after vaccination, and has been more prevalent in women.
+VITT tends to appear 1-2 weeks after vaccination, and has been more prevalent in women.